 Specific functions relative to the Stroke System are described in the following sections.

 I. SYSTEM ENTRY CRITERIA

-Patients are to be entered into the Stroke System following a stroke incident based on the following criteria:
+Patients are to be entered into the Stroke System following a stroke incident and treated under the stroke protocol, based on the following criteria: